lukecav/awesome-woocommerce/README.md

 * [WooCommerce Cart Product Title](https://github.com/jcasabona/woocommerce-product-cart-title) - This is a simple plugin for WooCommerce that will change the product title in the cart to help prevent cart abandonment.
 * [HubSpot WooCommerce Integration](https://wordpress.org/plugins/hubwoo-integration/) - A very powerful plugin to integrate your WooCommerce store with HubSpot seemlesly.
 * [Smart Related Products for Woocommerce](https://wordpress.org/plugins/smart-related-products-for-woocommerce/) - By defaualt Woocommerce displays related products by the category.
 Smart related products for Woocommerce can override this logic and show them by attributes.
+* [Woocommerce Cart Items Bulk Deletion](https://wordpress.org/plugins/woo-cart-items-bulk-deletion/) - This plugin allows you to delete all your cart items with on click.

 ## WooCommerce Code Snippets
 * [Frontend Snippets](https://docs.woocommerce.com/documentation/plugins/woocommerce/woocommerce-codex/snippets/frontend-snippets/) -  Front-end code snippets.